pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 This is the story of how I managed to overcome this limitation by rolling my own virtual screen streaming solution using a Raspberry Pi.
 I tried to write it in a way you can follow along if you want to reproduce it.
 If you are just looking to get it up and running as quick as possible, you can check out [the GitHub repository containing configuration files and installation scripts](https://github.com/pcouy/rpi-eth-display) (Work In Progress)

+You will find a short video showcasing the result at the end of this article.

 ## Existing solutions and limitations of old Raspberry Pi models

 I quickly hooked a Raspberry Pi to the external monitor and tried to find a turnkey solution that would allow me to stream a virtual screen to the Pi via an Ethernet cable.
 I looked into using VNC, Steam Remote Play, and some dedicated VNC wrappers I found on GitHub.